NVIDIAGameWorks/Streamline/docs/ProgrammingGuideNIS.md

 ### 4.0 PROVIDE NIS OPTIONS

-NIS options must be set so that the NIS plugin can track any changes made by the user.
-This can be done explicitly using the `slNISSetOptions` or implicitly by adding options as part of the `slEvaluateFeature` call (see below):
+NIS options must be set so that the NIS plugin can track any changes made by the user:

 ```cpp